awsdocs/aws-control-tower-guide/doc_source/governance-drift.md

 ```

 ### Resolution<a name="drift-account-removed-resolution"></a>
-+ When this type of drift occurs in a member account, you can resolve the drift by updating the account in Account Factory\.
++ When this type of drift occurs in a member account, you can resolve the drift by updating the account in the AWS Control Tower console, or in Account Factory\.
 For example, you can add the account to another registered OU from the Account Factory update wizard\.
-For more information, see [Update and move account factory accounts with AWS Service Catalog](updating-account-factory-accounts.md)\.
+For more information, see [Update and move account factory accounts with AWS Control Tower or with AWS Service Catalog](updating-account-factory-accounts.md)\.
 + If a shared account is removed from a Foundational OU, you must resolve the drift by repairing your landing zone\.
 Until this drift is resolved, you will not be able to use the AWS Control Tower console\.
 + For more information about resolving drift for accounts and OUs, see [If you manage resources outside of AWS Control Tower](external-resources.md)\.